mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "How can we get through them?"
 I asked, feeling doubtful.

 "Leave that to me.
-This is why Kip sent me after all.
+This is why Kipnu sent me after all.
 I'll distract them while you go around and slip through the door."

 A pang of anger welled up in me but I kept my eyes faced forward, "What sort of plan is that?"